Comparison · Different categories

 Quick answer

 TradeZella shows you what happened in your trading history.
-Meridian monitors what is happening right now and can intervene before the session ends badly.
-One is post-trade analysis.
-The other is real-time psychological stability monitoring.
+Meridian is complete NinjaTrader 8 risk management — it enforces the traditional risk limits and adds a real-time behavioral layer that monitors what is happening right now and can intervene before the session ends badly.
+One is post-session analysis.
+The other is live risk management.
 Same underlying concern about trader psychology; completely different point in the process.

 What TradeZella does